pickuppatterns/classwork/VSCode-Extensions.md

 # VS Code Extensions

 List of Extensions for VS Code divided into groups based on required / nonrequired.
+Whenever you install a new extension, take a few minutes to read over the provided documentation and follow any setup steps that are listed out for you.
+Many extensions also will have optional settings you can configure that will allow you to control how the extension works.

 ## Required